akshitagupta23/Capstone_Project/README.md

  - Clone this repository and run `python churn_model_train.py`.
 This will create `model.joblib` (size > 100MB) in project folder which will be used in Web App.
  - Run `streamlit run web_app.py` and wait for ~5 minutes to load the app then visit `NETWORK URL` as shown in cmd
- - For Batch prediction one can use the sample `test_sample.csv`.
+ - Batch prediction can be done using the sample `test_sample.csv`
- - For Online prediction enter the features values (e.g as provided in `test_sample.json`) in Web APP UI and Click `Predict`.

 ### Future Scope